1a11/o8/README.md

   - haveibeenpwned
   - intelx

 O8 allows you to quickly gather the information you need about a person by a variety of parameters, including: first name, last name, patronymic, IP address, e-mail address and user names.

+O8 is only available for Linux and MacOS

 # Installation
 Clone O8 repo: